TOGoS/TDBuilder/README.md

 As a workaround, define one of the targets (preferrably a non-phony one) and list it as a prerequisite for the others.

 Rules are run in parallel as much as possible.
-If you with to prevent some build rules from running simultaneously, you can use a mutex (implementation detail left to you for now), either in `invoke()` or added by the `buildFunctionTransformer`.
+If you wish to prevent some build rules from running simultaneously, you can use a mutex (implementation of which is for now left to you), either in `invoke()` or added by the `buildFunctionTransformer`.

 Normally you shouldn't need to reference `ctx.builder`, but you can if you need to dynamically request to build a prerequisite.

-Targets are only ever built once per Builder instance.
+Targets are built at most once per Builder instance.

 Run your script with `-v` to generate some info on the console about targets being built.